 - Invest in the training and professional development of the workforce system’s staff, particularly those who deliver services to customers, including employers and job seekers.

 Members and Meetings

 Section 1 – Members.

-Each state agency with principal responsibility for workforce programs, including state administrators of unemployment insurance laws, employment and training services, labor exchange, employment statistics and labor market information programs, and related programs and services made available through the publicly-funded state workforce systems shall be an eligible member of the Association.
+Each state agency with principal responsibility for workforce programs, including state administrators of unemployment insurance laws, employment and training services, veterans and reemployment, labor exchange, employment statistics, and labor market information programs, and related programs and services made available through the publicly-funded state workforce systems shall be an eligible member of the Association.

 Section 2 - Standing Membership Meetings.

-There shall be two standing membership meetings annually, one as the Annual Conference and a second full membership meeting, which shall be generally held six months apart.
-The Board of Directors shall decide the dates, location, and agenda for each meeting.
+There shall be two standing membership meetings annually, one at the Annual Conference and a second full membership meeting, which shall be generally held six months apart.
 Under special circumstances, the Board may determine if one or both of these meetings may be held virtually.

 a.
 Annual Conference